6-DAY EGYPT SOLO TOUR

 Can I add a Nile cruise extension?

-Yes — the 8-day and 10-day solo packages extend from this base.
-The 8-day adds three nights on the Nile cruise between Luxor and Aswan.
+Yes — the 8-Day Egypt Solo Tour and 10-Day Egypt Solo Tour extend from this base.
+The 8-day adds the Nile cruise between Luxor and Aswan.
+The 10-day adds the cruise plus Abu Simbel.
 If you want to confirm the 6-day first and then decide, that's fine — we can add the extension up to a few weeks before departure.

 → Book the 6-Day Egypt Solo Tour